zkoss/zk-mvvm-book/client_mvvm/README.md

 ## 4. SmartNotifyChange always on

-SmartNotifyChange is always enabled in Client MVVM​, which means that the properties will only update (reload) when the value of the expression is changed.
+`@SmartNotifyChange` is always enabled in client MVVM, which means that the properties will only update (reload) when the value of the expression is changed.

 ## 5. Conditional Binding works differently

-Conditional Binding works differently when the command updates the value without doing \"NotifyChange\".
+Conditional binding works differently when the command updates the value without doing `@NotifyChange`.
 For example:

 ``` xml
 <label value="@load(vm.text, after='doChange')" />